datahub-project/datahub/docs/advanced/field-path-spec-v2.md

 - this encoding always ensures uniqueness within a schema since the full type annotation leading to a field is encoded in the fieldPath itself.
-- field paths that end with an intermediate type allow us to capture details at record/struct level as well, in addition to the fields themselves.
 - processing a fieldPath, such as from UI, gets simplified simply by walking each token along the path from left-to-right.
 - adding PartOfKeySchemaToken allows for identifying if the field is part of key-schema.
 - adding VersionToken allows for future evolvability.
 - to represent `optional` fields, which sometimes are modeled as `unions` in formats like `Avro`, instead of treating it